 According to Dr Frank, in an interview: "Everything we know about circadian rhythms suggests that sleep is the rhythm we can most easily manipulate."

 Shift work for people with mood disorders, she says, is like "working with asbestos without a mask."
 Patients in this position, she advises, may want to disclose their diagnosis to Human Resources (but not necessarily their boss) and ask for special consideration.

 Create an association between the bed and sleep, Dr Frank advises.
 Bed is "not where you read your book, not where you watch television.
 A lot of Americans have established the habit of doing maybe 15 things in their bed.
 What we want is the Pavlovian response to being in the bed and putting your head down that will initiate sleep."
 (Sex is allowed.)

 Dr Frank also talks to her patents about caffeine intake, which disrupts sleep, as well as alcohol intake.
 Alcohol, she says, is good for initiating sleep, but it destroys deep sleep.
 Establishing regular mealtimes and exercise routines are also part of good sleep hygiene.
 Exercise early in the day rather than late in the day, she advises, as exercise stimulates rather than settles.

 Fixing the Sleep Disorder

 In many cases, individuals must live with a sleep disorder, such as chronic fatigue syndrome (CFS) or insomnia.
 There are no easy answers, but as a general rule acknowledging the reality of your vulnerabilities and organizing your life accordingly - even if it involves scaling back certain expectations - is the best way to get the most out of the hand you have been dealt.
-In any case, managing one's sleep - whether as part of a mood disorder or as a separate condition that affects mood - has to be regarded as a top personal-health priority, every bit as vital as diet and exercise.
+In any case, managing one's sleep - whether as part of a mood disorder or as a separate condition that affects mood - has to be regarded as a top personal-health priority.